AustralianSynchrotron/pdviper/README.rst

 Version History
 ---------------
-1.2 -Improvements in speed for reading a large number of datasets and 2D surface plots
+2.0 -Improvements in speed for reading a large number of datasets and 2D surface plots
+    -Reading of Bruker V3 RAW format data

 1.1 -Improved handling of filename conventions for robustness

 1.0 -Automatic curve fitting and manual curve definition for background subtraction